- Reference Number: HEY-960/2020

 Use and care of the stockings

-If stocking are indicated they should be worn at all times during your hospital stay and after your discharge.
+If stockings are needed they should be worn at all times during your hospital stay and after your discharge.
 As you should wear the stockings all the time, two pairs will be provided so as to allow you to wash them.
 When stockings are removed for changing, they should be off for no longer than 30 minutes.
 The stockings are designed to fit snugly, but should not be tight.
 They should not be creased or rolled down.
 This will cause an uneven pressure and reduce the blood flow.
 The stockings can be washed at 40°C, any higher and the stockings may shrink.
 They can be tumble dried if the machine does not exceed 121°C

 What are anticoagulation injections?